Jamie Gittens transfer news: Chelsea sign Borussia Dortmund forward in £51.5m deal

 Chelsea have signed Borussia Dortmund forward Jamie Gittens in a deal worth £51.5m on a seven-year contract.

-Talks had been progressing in the US, where both teams had been taking part in the Club World Cup and despite Bayern Munich also being interested, the 20-year-old has agreed a long-term deal at Stamford Bridge.
+Talks had been progressing in the US, where both teams had been taking part in the Club World Cup and despite Bayern Munich also being interested, the 20-year-old has moved for an initial fee of £48m plus £3.5m in add-ons.

 Dortmund confirmed the transfer had been agreed in Florida on Thursday evening.